 The valuation of the premium payback liability is a key audit matter because of the complexity and judgement involved in the estimation process given the long-term nature of the products and the assumptions made in relation to discount rates, lapse rates and risk margin.

 The risk margin increases the liability and attempts to reduce the impact of the inherent estimation uncertainty.
-The Company applies a probability of sufficiency of 95% in determining the risk margin (2020: 95%).

-The valuation also relies on the quality of underlying data, including historical premiums and claims data.
+The valuation also relies on the quality of underlying policyholder data, including historical premiums and claims data.